 NOTICE Never experiment with other fuel/oil ratios.
-Use only oil that can flow at - 40°C (- 40°F).
+Use only oil that can flow at -40°C (-40°F).

-Use only two-stroke engine injection oil, sold by authorized SKI-DOO dealers.
+Use only two-stroke engine injection oil, sold by authorized Ski-Doo dealers.

 2-STROKE ENGINE INJECTION OIL

-XP-S synthetic oil (P/N 293 600 045)
+XPS SYNTHETIC 2-STROKE (P/N 293 600 045) OIL

-XP-S synthetic blend oil (P/N 293 600 071)
+XPS SYNTHETIC BLEND 2-STROKE OIL (P/N 293 600 100)

-ENGINES ▼ ▼
+ENGINES • •

 600 RS Χ Χ

-NOTICE The XP-S synthetic oil and XP-S synthetic blend oil are specially formulated and tested for the severe requirements of the 600 RS engine.
+NOTICE The XPSTM synthetic oil and XPS synthetic blend oil are specially formulated and tested for the severe requirements of the 600 RS engine.
 Use of any other brand two-stroke oil may void the limited warranty.
-Use only XP-S recommended 2-stroke oil.
+Use only XPS recommended 2-stroke oil.
 There is no known equivalent on the market for the moment.
 If a high quality equivalent were available, it could be used.

-NOTICE Never use four-stroke petroleum or synthetic motor oil and never mix these with outboard motor oil.
+NOTICE Never use four-stroke motor oil (petroleum or synthetic) and never mix these with outboard motor oil.
 Do not use NMMA TC-W, TC-W2 or TC-W3 outboard two-stroke engine oils or ashless two-stroke engine oils.
 Avoid mixing different brands of API TC oil as resulting chemical reactions may cause severe engine damage.

-XP-S Synthetic and Synthetic Blend Oil
+XPS Synthetic and Synthetic Blend Oil

-The XP-S synthetic and XP-S synthetic blend 2-stroke oil provides superior lubrication, reduced engine component wear and oil deposit, thus maintaining maximum-level performance and antifriction properties.
+The XPS synthetic and XPS synthetic blend 2-stroke oil provides superior lubrication, reduced engine component wear and oil deposit, thus maintaining maximum-level performance and antifriction properties.
 These injection oils meets the latest